 Sitter in 33 portraits

 Sir Richard Steele was born in Dublin.
 After a brief period as a captain in the army, he moved to London where he became a dramatist and an essayist, noted for his contributions to The Tatler (1709-11) and The Spectator (1711-12), which he co-founded with Joseph Addison.
-In 1705 Steele married Margaret Stench, a widow from Barbados whose estates included sugar plantations worked on by enslaved Africans.
-Within a year she had died and Steele inherited her fortune.
-At this time Steele was a prominent member of the Kit-Cat Club and later became a Whig politician.
+In 1705 Steele married Margaret Stretch, a widow from Barbados whose estates included sugar plantations worked on by enslaved Africans.
+Just over a year later, she died and Steele inherited her fortune.
+At this time Steele was a prominent member of the Kit-Cat Club and he later became a Whig politician.
 Although a successful playwright, his most significant contribution was probably to the print industry through his introduction of mass printing and distribution techniques.

 An online exhibition celebrating the very best in contemporary portrait photography.